sean-zhang-dbx/genie-api-best-practices-pub/README.md

 # Genie API Client Package

 A starter Python repo for interacting with the Databricks Genie API, featuring error handling, exponential backoff, and stress testing capabilities.
+The purpose of this repo is to demonstrate back-off and stress testing, rather than a full end-to-end package to converse with Genie.

 **Author:** Sean Zhang
 **Version:** v0.1